Nasirkhan294/population-metrics-webapp/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Metrics Web App <a name="about-project"></a>
+# 📖 Population Metrics Web App <a name="about-project"></a>

-**Metrics Web App:** This GitHub repository serves as a comprehensive data fetching solution for Metrics webapp using the external API.
+**Population Metrics Web App:** This GitHub repository serves as a comprehensive data fetching solution for Metrics webapp using the external API.

 Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).